DivineOps/ilb-multi-site/README.md

 <br />

 ## PowerShell DSC Extension
-The included DSC module requires installation of two additional modules from PS Gallery.
-Since the modules cannot be installed during the DSC run, we need to create a DSC zip including the modules on the development machine.
-To do so, we need to use the following PowerShell command:
+If you are making changes to the DSC configuration, please keep in mind that the included configuration requires installation of two additional modules from PS Gallery.
+Since the modules cannot be installed during the DSC run, you will need to create a DSC zip including the modules on the development machine.
+To do so, use the following PowerShell cmdlet:
 ```
 Publish-AzureVMDscConfiguration -ConfigurationPath .\webServerMultiSiteDSC.ps1 -ConfigurationArchivePath webServerMultiSiteDSC.zip -Force
 ```
-This repository includes both the original DSC ps1 file, and the resulting zip that is being deployed.
+This repository includes both the original DSC ps1 file, and the resulting zip that is being deployed by the template.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDivineOps%2Filb-multi-site%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>